Leisure Suit Larry, Al Lowe’s gaming legacy, Part 1

 Artist Mark Crowe created the artwork for a stunning night out in the city, accompanied by Al Lowe’s swinging main theme

-Leisure Suit Larry became one of the most pirated software titles of the time, everyone with a computer had to have this title, for some reason.
-The piracy became so widespread that pirated copies of the game became a way to spread computer viruses.
-In late 1988, the New Accountant and the Financial Times reported that multiple banks and trading houses in Europe were hit with a virus that destroyed data after bored traders tried loading up pirated copies of the game.
-Sierra eventually had to respond to complaints that, No, official copies of the game were not going to destroy your computer and potentially bring down the global banking system.
+Leisure Suit Larry in the Land of the Lounge Lizards would become one of the most pirated software titles of the time.
+It seemed that everyone with a computer felt the need to possess this game, for reasons unknown.
+Piracy became so rampant that pirated copies of the game often became a way to spread computer viruses.
+In late 1988, the New Accountant and the Financial Times reported that multiple banks and trading houses in Europe were hit with a virus that destroyed data.
+It was discovered that the virus had originated from bored traders attempting to load pirated copies of Leisure Suit Larry.
+Sierra eventually had to respond to complaints stating “No, official copies of the game were not going to destroy your computer and potentially bring down the global banking system.”

 When Lowe had completed programming on Walls’ Police Quest, along with some serious rewriting to make it playable by people without a police background, he yet again turned to Larry Laffer.
-Now, with the huge success of the first title and with Softporn Adventure’s influence out of the way, Lowe could finally write his very own game without being influenced by outside parties, nonetheless, the adult-oriented content and Lowe’s trademark raunchiness were all toned down due to the criticisms of the first title.
+With the huge success of the first title and with Softporn Adventure’s dictating influence out of the way, Lowe could finally write his very own game without being influenced by any outside parties, nonetheless, the adult-oriented content and Lowe’s trademark raunchiness were all toned down due to the criticisms of the first title.

 Leisure Suit Larry (2) Goes Looking for Love (In Several Wrong Places) was released in 1988 for the IBM/PC, Commodore Amiga, and Atari ST